 Recommended For: Intermediate

 D Z Strad violins are consistently rated as some of the best mid-tier violins.
 Reviews on Amazon rave about the sound quality of these instruments so we had to give one a try.
 We were blown away!
 The Model 509 in particular is a great instrument for the intermediate violin student for its quality sound.
 Not to mention it looks beautiful.
+Some intermediate and advanced players have complained that this is a brand to avoid due to the sound quality, but it makes a great beginner and early intermediate violin brand.

 The company has a workshop in New York and Minnesota and offer a complete range of services for the string community.
 The violins themselves are made with hand-rubbed Italian tonewoods that have been naturally dried outside on a covered, ventilated area for 20 years.
 The wood is then placed into a drying room, consistent with old world traditional European practices to ensures that the wood will not open or expand, and guarantees stability.